salesforce/lwc-rfcs/text/0000-wire-reform.md

 * Minor semantic change on the identity of the first argument passed into `@wire`, it is now a wire adapter instead of a symbol.
 * Removal of LWC's `wire` services via `register()`, which was only needed for `@lwc/wire-services` to plug registered Wire Adapters.
 * Minor semantic change in the descriptor installed on the prototype of the component by the `@wire` decorator.
 The component author could change the value of the field, and it will not be reactive, causing no side effects on the UI of the element.
+* Removal of the experimental `decorate` function exposed in `lwc`.
+* `@lwc/wire-services`'s `register()` cannot accept a symbol as the adapter id anymore, authors will have to replace that with a function or an arrow function must likely.

 ### Forward Compatible Changes